LiranNis/foreman-windows/doc/foreman.md

 - `rundeckBuilt`: Foreman built url will be sent to the rundeck as "built_url" parameters and won't be called within foreman templates, allows you to mark the host as built only after rundeck finished to run, for example, you can run ansible-playbook and at the end to call role that will mark the host as built, see this role for example: [win_foreman_built](https://github.com/LiranNis/win_foreman_built)
 - If you don't want puppet to be installed, ensure you don't pick any Puppet Master when creating host

-## VII.
+## VIII.
 Testing and Troubleshooting
 The templates most likely need a lot of testing to work.
 This is not covered here; though some hints how to start.
 You should proceed in this order:

 1. __Get your templates to render correctly__.
 Create a random `Bare Metal` host in the desired hostgroup for this purpose and make extensive use of foreman's excellent template __Preview__.